SkillsRecord updated: 2016-04-18 20:20

 Players have 13 different skills.
 Usually they are in interval from 1 to 14 but actually there is no upper limit.
 According to these skills and player's experience, player's strength rate (RT) is calculated.
 According to the value of RT one can refer to which player is better.
 However, when purchasing a player all his skills should be considered.
 Some skills are more important if you are looking for a defensive player and the other if you are looking for a shooter.

-Each player has different potentials for each skill.
-Player can have bigger potential for some skills and smaller - for others (for example, the skill of the speed may improve much faster than the skill of Passing).
-Value of skill's potential can be from -100% to +100%.
+Each player has different potential for each skill.
+Player can have bigger potential for some skills and smaller - for the others (for example, the skill of the speed may improve much faster than the skill of Passing).
+Value of skill's potential can range from -50% to +100%.
 It shows percentage by which skill improves slower or faster than it would improve depending only on other criteria (age, general player's potential, coaches, playing time...)
 Skills' potentials are not visible.
 They can be anticipated by observing training results or using scouts' analysis.

 Athletic skills (shows players' physical features):

-- Jumping - the better the skill, the higher the player can jump.
-This helps in both defence and offence.
-Good jumping skill helps to get rebounds even against higher opponents, such players are more difficult to defend for the opponents, it is easier to make dunks.
-After the player turns 30, the jumping skill starts falling drastically.
-Heavy and tall players are rarely good at jumping.
-If small player and tall player has the same jumping skill's value, small player will still have better jumping ability.
+- Jumping - the better the skill, the higher player can jump.
+This helps in both: defence and offence.
+Good jumping skill helps to get rebounds, defend opponent's shots, such players are more difficult to defend for the opponents (make dunks, jump shots).

-- Speed - describes how fast the player can move in the playing-field.
-Tall and heavy players are usually slow.
+- Speed - how fast the player can move in the playing-field.
 Speed helps in making fast breaks and quickly returning to the defence.
 It also helps when playing one on one against a slower opponent.
-After the player turns 30, the speed skill starts falling drastically.
-Heavy and high players are rarely good at speed.
-If small player and tall player has the same speed skill's value, small player will still be quicker.

-- Free throw - how well the player can throw from the foul lane;
+- Free throw - how well the player can throw from the free throw line;

 - Close-range shots - how good the player is at making close-range shots.
 It includes various movements, hook shots, etc.;